hironoda/redmine_append_users_display_format/README.md

 ### Install

-* Run the following command to upgrade your database
+* Run the following command to upgrade your database.

 ```
 bundle exec rake redmine:plugins:migrate NAME=redmine_append_users_display_format RAILS_ENV=production
 ```
-* Restart Redmine
+* Restart Redmine.

 ### Configuration

 If you want to display the user's affiliation, make the following settings.

-* Set users custom fields name of affiliation
+1. Create a user custom field to set user affiliation.
-* Make a users custom field with the name established by the configuration of plug-in
+1. In the setting of the plugin, set the name of the custom field created in the previous item.

 ## Description